Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics

 Unlike the conventional gradient deformation potential, the Rashba coupling Eq.~\eqref{eq:glambda} stays finite at $\bm{q=0}$.
-Furthermore, it selects the $E_u$ irreducible representation components of the phonon polarization vector $(\hat{n}_x(\bm{q}),\hat{n}_y(\bm{q}))$ and thus it is finite for any longitudinal or transverse mode with finite polarization in the $xy$ plane, even in the absence of a crystal field.
-In general, additional contributions to the Rashba coupling Eq.~\eqref{eq:Gamma1} allowed by symmetry~\cite{Sumita2020} are obtained for the electronic SOC states Eq.~\eqref{eq:socup}-\eqref{eq:socdown} by considering spin-flip hopping processes $t_{xy}^{\uparrow \downarrow}$ in Eq.~\eqref{eq:Hu}: a $E_u$ term $k_z(\bm{\hat{z}}\times \bm{\sigma})$ and a $A_{2u}$ term $(\bm{k}\times \bm{\sigma})\cdot\bm{\hat{z}}$.
+Furthermore, it selects the in-plane components of the phonon polarization vector $\bm{\hat{n}}_\lambda(\bm{q})$ ($E_u$ irreducible representation) and thus it is only finite for any longitudinal or transverse mode with polarization in the $xy$ plane.
+Additional terms to the Rashba coupling Eq.~\eqref{eq:Gamma1} allowed by symmetry~\cite{Sumita2020} are obtained for the electronic SOC states Eq.~\eqref{eq:soc} by considering spin-flip hopping processes $t_{xy}^{\uparrow \downarrow}$ in Eq.~\eqref{eq:Hu}: another $E_u$ term $k_z(\bm{\hat{z}}\times \bm{\sigma})$, and an $A_{2u}$ term $(\bm{k}\times \bm{\sigma})\cdot\bm{\hat{z}}$ that couples to the out-of-plane component of $\bm{\hat{n}}_\lambda(\bm{q})$.
 They each also carry, accordingly, a different induced hopping parameter $t_{xy}'$.
 For simplicity, we ignore these terms but note that they should be considered for a complete description of the Rashba coupling function of a SOC band.

-Neglecting the crystal field on the phonon sector and assuming dispersion-less modes (i.e. staying in the small $q$ limit) we obtain one of our main results which are simple expressions for the coupling Eq.~\eqref{eq:glambda} to the transverse optical modes:
+Neglecting the crystal field on the phonon sector and assuming dispersion-less modes (i.e., staying in the $q\rightarrow 0$ limit) we obtain one of our main results which are simple expressions for the coupling Eq.~\eqref{eq:glambda} to the transverse optical (TO) modes (see Appendix~\ref{app:el-ph}):

 We notice again that the Rashba parameter $\alpha_{TO}$ and Rashba electron-phonon matrix element $g_{TO}$ are independent of the strength of $\lambda_{SO}$.
-On the other hand $g_{TO}$ is proportional to the electronic Fermi wavevector $k_F$, and thus its magnitude will be accordingly reduced in very low-density systems with a small Fermi energy.
-The coupling to the gapped longitudinal mode has a similar form, but with a smaller coupling $g_{LO}=\sqrt{\frac{\omega_{TO}}{\omega_{LO}}}g_{TO}$ instead, since $\omega_{LO} > \omega_{TO}$.
+On the other hand, $g_{TO}$ is proportional to the Fermi wave vector $k_F$, and thus its magnitude will be accordingly reduced in very-low-density systems with a small Fermi energy.